Allyooop/muskox/method.md

 Most of our changes are found in our unique migration file.
 My filename will be named differently than yours but it will be located in the same directory, namely ```/db/migrate/{numbers}_create_users.rb```

-Inside this file is a simple ruby class that creates the user table in our MySQL database.
+Inside this file is a simple ruby class and method that creates the user table in our MySQL database.

+In the method called change it creates a table with the name users and creates all of the columns after ```do``` using the placeholder ```|t|```.

+All of the things we asked Rails to create are there however, there is an extra one at the moment called ```t.timestamps```.

+This just creates a created_at and updated_at set of columns which are extremely helpful in versioning and tracking things in your database.

 ```ruby
 class CreateUsers < ActiveRecord::Migration